 An Outline of the Kingsmead Curriculum

 All students receive a high-quality, broad and balanced education through a rigorous, relevant, inclusive and coherent curriculum with qualifications that meet government criteria and the type and range of courses appropriate to the individual student.
-Kingsmead students follow a 2-year Key Stage 3 (KS3) curriculum, followed by a 3-year broad and balanced Key Stage 4 (KS4) curriculum.
+Kingsmead students currently follow a 2-year Key Stage 3 (KS3) curriculum, followed by a 3-year broad and balanced Key Stage 4 (KS4) curriculum.
+However, we are exploring an alternative curriculum model for the 2021-22 academic year.
+Details of this will be shared with parents in February 2021.

 Curriculum delivery is through a two-week timetable designed to meet the diverse needs of learners.
 In line with the National Curriculum, we have numbered our Years 7 – 11.
 KS3 being Years 7 and 8 and KS4 Years 9, 10 and 11.
 In Year 7 the following subjects are studied: